Sara Hall: Career

+On February 3, 2024, Hall finished fifth at the 2024 United States Olympic trials (marathon) with an American master's record time of 2:26:06.

+On April 15, 2024, Hall ran the 2024 Boston Marathon, finishing in 2:27:58 the second American woman finisher, and 15th overall.

+On December 1, 2024, Hall ran the 2024 Valencia Marathon, finishing in 2:23:45, with a 10th overall finish, breaking her own American master’s record set earlier in the year.

 Personal life

 Hall has been married to U.S. Olympic marathoner Ryan Hall since 2005.
 The two met at Stanford, where they both competed collegiately.
 In 2009, they formed the Hall Steps Foundation to empower the running community to use the energy and resources that fuel runners' athletic achievements for social justice efforts.
 Both are committed Christians.
 The couple adopted four sisters in 2015.